All You Need to Know about Prague Public Transportation

 Good news, everyone!
 In Prague, there is only one kind of ticket: a time ticket.
-We have 30-minute ones, 90-minute, 24-hour, and a 3-day ticket.
-All of them work for all 5 modes of transportation here: buses, trams, metro and ferries (yes, that is correct!).
-What is more, once you validate your ticket, you can switch to a different kind of transportation as you please.
+We have 30-minute ones, 90-minute, 24-hour, and 3-day tickets.
+All of them work for all 5 modes of transportation here: buses, trams, metro, and ferries (yes, that is correct!).
+What is more, once you validate your ticket, you can switch to a different kind of transportation as you, please.
 Easy, right?

 The transportation system is very efficient and on time.
 It is not unusual to see a bus driver that is a bit ahead of schedule, so they sit at a stop checking their watch until they are back on time.
 If the clock in the metro says the train will arrive in 3 minutes and 14 seconds the doors will be opening then.
 This makes the time “thing” much easier.

 Most places are within 30 minutes.
 That is a 30 CZK ticket – a bit over a US dollar or a euro.
 Longer times are available as well for a bit more.
 I suggest the 90-minute ones for 40 CZK if you feel like taking a tram to ride around and see Prague.
 Makes it very easy to explore!